ghmon/German-Amateur-Radio-Operator-Locations/README.md

 If the program crashes for some reason - e.g. locator not available on three retries, network connection down - on the next start the program resumes geocoding beginning at the last position, so that not all work done so far is lost.
+The file rufzeichen-seen.txt contains always the last seen operator by the program.
+You must delete it after complete conversion to start a new conversion.

 * Import data